aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l2evpn.rst

          We see the MAC of **s1-host2** multiple times in the control-plane due to our redundant MLAG and ECMP design.
-Both **s1-leaf3** and **s1-leaf4** are attached to **s1-host2** and therefore will generate this Type-2 EVPN route for its MAC.
+Both **s1-leaf3** and **s1-leaf4** are attached to **s1-host2** and therefore will generate this Type 2 EVPN route for its MAC.
 They each then send this route up to the redundant Spines (or EVPN Route Servers) which provides an ECMP path to the host.

       .. code-block:: text